gwsystems/systems_musings/topics.md

 Make sure to scan the articles, and come with questions.

 List of topics:
-- How is Rust memeory Safe?
-What does that mean.
-[This link maybe?](https://stanford-cs242.github.io/f18/lectures/05-1-rust-memory-safety.html) (Sam)
 - KIM VMM [wiser](https://github.com/flouthoc/wiser)

 # List of Potential Topics for Musing